hannaharmon/hannaharmon/README.md

 </p>

 <p align = "center">
   Hello!
-I'm a CS undergrad at Texas A&M University interested in web and game dev.
+I'm a CS undergrad at Texas A&M University interested in web, software, and game dev.
 </p>

 <!--